Ananda Balasana: Happy Baby Pose

 Ananda balasana (ah-NAHN-duh bah-LAHS-ah-nah) stretches the inner groin, hamstrings, and lower back.
 Invite the attitude of a joyful baby with this pose!

 Philosophy and Origin:

-Each child’s birth was unusual.
 After performing a sacrifice that yielded a golden milk pudding, the king was instructed to share this bounty with his wives with the promise of fertility and children.
 Each of his wives became pregnant and would give birth to all of his children.
-It is often thought that the divine is born into us on a regular basis and unexpectedly, and we can understand this story as an allegory of how we treat our minds and bodies: avatars and other deities represent potentials waiting to be realized.
-Myths and their characters represent parts of us.
+It is often thought that the divine is born into each person on a regular basis and unexpectedly, and we can understand this story as an allegory of how we treat our minds and bodies: avatars and other deities represent potentials waiting to be realized.

 - Ananda: blissful, pure bliss

 - Place a blanket under your neck.

 - Hold each foot with a yoga strap looped around the middle arch of each foot.

 - Start on your back with your knees drawn in toward your chest.